Deaths and Personal Injuries on the Rise in WV Jails and Prisons

 Overcrowded and Deadly: Shocking Inmate Death Statistics

-The Bureau of Justice Statistics (BJS) is the federal agency within the United States that is responsible for tracking and reporting injuries and deaths that occur within prisons and jails.
-Some startling facts the BJS has identified, include the following:
+The Bureau of Justice Statistics (BJS) is the federal agency in the United States responsible for tracking and reporting injuries and deaths occurring within prisons and jails.
+Some startling facts the BJS has identified include the following:

 - Nearly 3 quarters of inmates who die in prisons pass away before they receive a conviction of a crime

 - 40% of inmate deaths happened within a week of their initial arrest